Tutorial: Check your Python Integration

 import sys sys.getrefcount(i)

 Note that Wing offers auto-completion as you type and shows call signature and documentation information in the Source Assistant.
+Use the Tab key to enter a selected completion.
+Other keys can be set up as completing keys using the Editor > Auto-completion > Completion Keys preference.

-You can create as many instances of the Python Shell tool as you wish; each one runs in its own private process space that is kept totally separate from Wing IDE and your debug process.
+You can create as many instances of the Python Shell tool as you wish.
+Each one runs in its own private process space that is kept totally separate from Wing IDE and your debug process.